str1ngth3ory/Decision-Trees-and-Multiclass-Classification/README.md

 A Random Forest is a collection of decision trees, built as follows:
 1. For every tree we're going to build:
    1. Subsample the examples provided us (with replacement) in accordance with a provided example subsampling rate.
    2. From the sample in the first step, choose attributes at random to learn on (in accordance with a provided attribute subsampling rate).
+(Without replacement)
    3. Fit a decision tree to the subsample of data we've chosen (to a certain depth).

 Classification for a random forest is then done by taking a majority vote of the classifications yielded by each tree in the forest after it classifies an example.